 If you change the source model for a page, any forms created for the page continue to function as long as the new source model has a compatible data structure.
 That is, it should contain the same list, and any list item properties or line items for which the form enables users to enter values.

-If you change the source model to one with an incompatible data structure, you can edit the form to match the new data structure.
+If the new source model contains an incompatible data structure, you can edit the form to match the new data structure.

 Once you've created a form, you can: